cml87/SpringCore_111_forJenkins/README.md

 To use the IoC Container Spring provide us with two <u>interfaces</u>, `BeanFactory` and `ApplicationContext`. `ApplicationContext` actually extends `BeanFactory` and is the recommended way to go.
 We'll normally  obtain our beans from an object implementing the `ApplicationContext` interface.
 The kind of object we'll exactly use will depend on how we decide to configure our beans.
 For example, if we configure our beans through a xml file, we'll use class `ClassPathXmlApplicationContext`, as shown below.

+The other classes implementing interface `ApplicationContext` and normally used in Spring projects are `FileSystemXmlApplicationContext` and `AnnotationConfigApplicationContext`.
+See hierarchy with ^H in IntelliJ !

+There are many interfaces that interface `ApplicationContext` extends.
+Spring has split different functionalities (methods) in these interfaces.
+Study each one to know all what can be done in a Spring application with the Spring context.

 ### xml configuration